yojoshb/jmusicbot-docker/README.md

 docker exec -it jmusicbot /bin/bash
 ```

-- Or read the logs if your having issues
+- Or read the logs:
 ```bash
 docker logs jmusicbot
 ```